andreasmhallberg/readingnotes/Albirini, 2014. The Role of the Colloquial Varieties in the Acquisition of the Standard Variety - The Case of Arabic Heritage Speakers.md

 - Mixing with colloquial regarded as errors.
 457

   > the advanced heratage speakers produced a substantioal number of errors through borrowings from, or swithces to, colloquial Arabic.

-    - [Target language is a fictious "pure" standard arabic.
+  - [Target language is a fictitous "pure" standard Arabic.
 Control group produced near 100% "correct" Standard Arabic, but this is likely due to test condition promoting "school language" percieved as correct, not real-life Standard.
 Were transfer from colloquial regarded as correct EH overall mean accuracy would be around 70% and HE 77%.]

 - Conclusion: convergence of proficiencies in higher levels means that heritage speakers have not had opportunity to advance.
 460